savannahm4215/savannahm4215.github.io/_posts/2018-09-21-weekly-reflection-01.md

 date: 2018-09-21
 ---

-So far, my impression of the class is pretty fun, considering I like working with computers.
+<p>So far, my impression of the class is pretty fun, considering I like working with computers.
 Overall, our first project, making a website, is going very well and is coming out really great.
 Personally, I can't wait until I get the hang of creating and designing a website all on my own.
-In Mr. Allatta's class, I've learned that...
+In Mr. Allatta's class, I've learned that...</p>

 <li><strong>The Web-is a system of interlinked documents accessed via the internet</strong></li>
 <li>HTML stands for Hyper Text Markup</li>